distributed-lab/bitcoin-prover/README.md

 ## Overview

-The typical workflow is a as follows:
+The typical workflow is as follows:
-1. Python generators create configuration files
+1. Python generators create configuration files.
-2. Noir code in the `app/` directory is compiled and executed
+2. Noir code in the `app/` directory is compiled and executed.
-3. Proofs are generated and verified using the `bb` tool
+3. Proofs are generated and verified using the `bb` tool.
-4. All outputs are stored in the `target/` directory
+4. All outputs are stored in the `target/` directory.

 ## Requirements